The ABCs of Detecting and Preventing Phishing

 Have you ever considered that you could be a target for phishing attacks?

-Perhaps the most dangerous approach I’ve seen regarding this concern was: “Ehhh, so what?
+Perhaps the most dangerous reaction to this concern was: “Ehhh, so what?
 It don’t think it can happen to me.
-And I don’t have important stuff anywayz”.
+And I don’t have important stuff anyway”.

 Actually, they can harm you a lot if you’re not paying attention.

 They can: withdraw money, make purchases, steal your identity and open credit card accounts in your name, or further trade those information about you and much more.

 The latest Kaspersky report shows that, in 2017, Facebook was one of the top 3 most exploited company names.